-Most patients will not notice any changes to their HPN service.
+Most existing patients will not notice any changes to their HPN service.
 If you experience any changes to the service and are unhappy with them, please talk to your HPN centre.
 Information on how to make a formal complaint can be found on page 11.
 The national tender exercise aims to ensure that all key aspects of good quality HPN care remain, and to make that care available for all patients across England.
+However, we have to be mindful that there are limited resources available, and so we need to use them responsibly.